Your data

 It's git repos all the way down

-Every piece of data SageOx stores for your team lives in a git repository:
+All customer content SageOx stores for your team lives in a git repository:

 | Repo | What it contains | Scope |